What to Expect at your Yoga Therapy Session

 You will be shown how to set yourself up in a relaxing pose.
 This is an opportunity to begin to relax your body and bring yourself into the yoga space, leaving your outside thoughts and stresses behind.
 You will also be shown a resting pose which can be used at any time you feel you need a break.

 At the end of each class there is a relaxation session (yoga nidra).
 This is to allow your body and mind to take in the changes that have occurred during the class.
 This is many students favourite part of the class.
 When I first started yoga it was the thing that brought me back regularly - I couldn't believe how relaxed I felt after a yoga class.
 You will find the techniques in the yoga nidra session useful at other times - when you find it hard to sleep, when you are stressed, or when you have to give a presentation.

 What to Wear

 You should wear slightly loose, comfortable, stretchy clothing.
 Yoga is practised barefoot, so you don't need to go out and buy expensive sports shoes!
 We ask you to leave your shoes at the door.
-In cooler months you may want to leave your socks on at the beginning of class, but ask you to remove them when the session starts.
-Don't worry, the room will be gently heated when necessary, and some warming stretches practised.
+In cooler months you may want to leave your socks on at the beginning of class, but ask you to remove them when necessary.
+Don't worry, the room will be gently heated or cooled when necessary.

 You will be moving your body, probably lying down on a mat on the floor, maybe sitting.
 You need to be able to do this comfortably.